tejavarma-aln/Qrcodegenerator/README.md

 # Qrcodegenerator

 *********Qr Code Generator for Tally************

+**GET STARTED**

-*Download all the files to the tally application folder
+1) Download all the files to the tally application folder

-*Register the Dll with the below Steps
+2) Register the Dll (Qrcodegenerator.dll) with the below Steps

-*load the txt file in Tally
+3) load the txt file in Tally as normal TDL

-* Goto f11->Addon Features-> Enable Qr Code : Yes
+4) Goto f11->Addon Features-> Enable Qr Code : Yes

-* Click on the  Button(Generate Qr Code) in sales voucher to Generate Qr Code and print the invoice
+5) Click on the  Button(Generate Qr Code) in sales voucher to Generate Qr Code and print the invoice

-# Steps to Register DLL:
+**Steps to Register DL**

 1)Copy file (Qrcodegenerator.dll) to C:\Windows\System32

 2)Open Cmd in administrator Mode (Elavated mode)

-**if you are using 64bit machine**
+      64bit machine

 3)CD C:\Windows\Microsoft.NET\Framework64\v4.0.30319 ;; change directory

-**if you are using 32bit machine**
+     32bit machine

 3)CD C:\Windows\Microsoft.NET\Framework64\v4.0.30319 ;; change directory

-4)Type without quote "regasm Qrcodegenerator.dll /codebase"
+4)Type regasm Qrcodegenerator.dll /codebase  ;; Full path to Qrcodegenerator.dll

 5)you will get success message after it registered

-you can customise the tdl as per your needs

-it requires .Net framework version 4 in order to install this dll and work
+**Requirements**

+1).Net Framework Version 4.x.x

+ You can Download from here : https://dotnet.microsoft.com/download/dotnet-framework/net40

-*Qrcode will be displayed at top left of the invoice
+**Qrcode will be displayed at top left of the invoice**

-*customize the tdl as per you need

-**** Make sure all the files placed in Tally Working Directory

 Thanks..